alarusie/webs/README.md

-# AutoWebTT
+# WebT
-An automated end-to-end web testing tool to measure the performance and the connectivity of LandPKS API.
+WebT is an automated end-to-end web testing tool that measures the performance and the connectivity of LandPKS API
 ## Developers
 - Essa Imhmed